touchlab/kotlinx.coroutines/kotlin-native-sharing.md

 > This limitation may be lifted in the future with the default dispatcher becoming multi-threaded and/or
 > its coroutines becoming isolated from each other, so please do not assume that different coroutines running
-> in the default dispatcher can shared mutable data between themselves.
+> in the default dispatcher can share mutable data between themselves.

 A [Main][Dispatchers.Main] dispatcher is properly defined for all Darwin (Apple) targets, refers to the main thread, and integrates